onera/Cassiopee/Transform/doc2/source/Transform.rst

     ..
 A2.O1.D1

     Scale a  mesh of factor factor.
 If factor is a list of floats, scale with given factor for each canonical axis.
+The invariant point is the barycenter of a.

     Exists also as an in-place version (_scale) which modifies a and returns None.